epic6969/EmojiMen/README.md

 - Other Stuff: [x]

 ## How to run
-- Put token in Token.txt or input at first launch.
+- Edit config.py to set token, you can also edit prefix if you want.
-- Run Command python domas.py
+- Run Command "python emoji.py"

 ## Commands and Usage
 Default Prefix = ";"